Download a file or directory tracked by DVC or by Git into the current working directory.

 The same example applies to raw data or intermediate artifacts as well.

-to retrieve any file or directory that exists in a Git
+We can also use dvc get to retrieve any file or directory that exists in a Git

 repository.